-The Saundersfoot Connect village webcam was installed thanks to the kindness and generosity of two local business people, Adam Thomas of ACDC Electrical & TV Services and Gavin Davies of Freshest Catch.
+The Saundersfoot Connect village webcam was installed thanks to the kindness and generosity of two local business people, Adam Thomas of ACDC Electrical & TV Services and Gavin Davies of Rib & Oyster with Freshest Catch.
 The residents and those missing Saundersfoot during lockdown were so grateful to the two gentlemen for funding this project and thankful to Sara Hicks and Sarah Whiddett for co-ordinating the initiative.
+Thanks too goes to Saundersfoot Harbour and Pembrokeshire Property Management for hosting the camera in their buildings.

-And there’s not just this one but two other brand new webcams that have been installed over the last few months.
+And there’s not just this one but two other brand new webcams that were installed during the pandemic.
 Here’s the story….

 Enter stage left, Gavin Davies from Freshest Catch, local fisherman.
 “He rang me up out of the blue” said Sara,”we hadn’t ever spoken before” and said “what do we need to get this webcam sorted, I will help with the money if necessary”!
 Team SaraH was unable to believe someone was just offering to pay for it, he said to leave it with him and he would speak to his friend, Adam Thomas from AC-DC Electrical & Television Services and Team SaraH spent the rest of the day with a spring in their step with the thought that the project a sudden surge towards success.